-Quality Statement 10: Deep/Surrounding Tissue Infection or Systemic Infection Management
+Deep/Surrounding Tissue Infection or Systemic Infection Management

-People with a diabetic foot ulcer and suspected deep/surrounding tissue infection or systemic infection receive urgent assessment (within 24 hours) and systemic antimicrobial treatment.
+People with a diabetic foot ulcer and a suspected deep/ surrounding tissue infection or systemic infection receive urgent assessment (within 24 hours of initiation of care) and systemic antimicrobial treatment.

-People with diabetes are more susceptible to infection (over half will develop a skin and soft-tissue infection), and older individuals with diabetes may be at an even higher risk if they have comorbidities, which can mask the severity of the infection.
+People with diabetes are more susceptible to infection (over half will develop a skin and softtissue infection), and older individuals with diabetes may be at an even higher risk if they have comorbidities, which can mask the severity of the infection.
 Deep/surrounding or systemic infection may be suspected when three or more of the following signs and symptoms are present: increased ulcer size; elevated temperature in the peri-wound; ability to probe to bone or the presence of exposed bone; new areas of tissue breakdown; presence of red tissue and swelling or edema; increased exudate; and foul odour.
 Pain is also a sign of deep infection.
-The severity of diabetic foot infections can be classified as mild/localized (superficial or local to the skin and subcutaneous tissue), moderate/deep (deeper wound, such as abscess, osteomyelitis, septic arthritis, or fasciitis), or severe/systemic (local infection with signs of systemic inflammatory response syndrome).
-Specifical or local to the skin and subcutaneous tissue).